edobashira/speech-language-processing/README.rst

   "SFST is a toolbox for the implementation of morphological analysers and other tools which are based on finite state transducer technology."

-- `Treb <https://code.google.com/p/treba/>`_ "Treba is a basic command-line tool for training, decoding, and calculating with weighted (probabilistic) finite state automata (PFSA) and Hidden Markov Models (HMMs)."
+- `Treba <https://code.google.com/p/treba/>`_ "Treba is a basic command-line tool for training, decoding, and calculating with weighted (probabilistic) finite state automata (PFSA) and Hidden Markov Models (HMMs)."

 Many of the toools in the machine translation section also implement interesting graph and semiring operations.